What Happens When An SEO Specialist Pivots their Backlink Strategy Due to Market Changes?

 Cameron Harvey

-Cameron HarveyDigital Marketing Executive
+Cameron HarveyDigital Marketing Executive, The Munro Agency

 Quality Over Quantity Post-Update